aissam-out/prisoner-s-dilemma/README.md

 **Game goal:** Exceed 30 points, and have more points than the opponent.

+You can look at it this way: You are sentenced to 30 years, each point saves you one year of prison, and beyond 30 each point is worth a fixed amount of money.
+So the goal is to first get out of prison, then to maximize the amount of money.

 ## Strategies:

 In this implementation, the opponent picks (randomly) one of the following strategies, and plays a 10 iterations game.